 I’d left behind my entire life; my family, my friends, my boyfriend.
-I did all of this to run away from my life.
-I thought that if I got far enough away from it all, everything would work itself out but it didn’t.
-I felt out of control and overwhelmed.
-Nothing was working out the way I had planned it to be.
+I did all of this to run away from my life, thinking that if I got far enough away from it all, everything would work itself out but it didn’t.
+Feeling out of control and overwhelmed, nothing was working out the way I had planned it to be.
 No matter what I did, I couldn’t get it all back on track so I restricted and micromanaged in the only place I still had complete control; my food.
 I clung to my eating disorders for dear life, ironic since they were killing me.

-I had started restricting a couple years prior but I had been caught.
-I was embarrassed and I promised to stop but I never did.
+I’d started restricting a couple of years prior but I’d been caught.
+It was embarrassing and I promised to stop but I never did.
 I couldn’t.
 If I would have let the chaos in for a second, my entire world have unraveled and it was pretty much held together by a stick of bubblegum and a prayer as it was so for 8 years, I hid what I was doing.
 I felt like a fraud.

 It was the one secret that I couldn’t share with anyone because they’d try to save me from myself.
 I didn’t want to be saved.
 Or maybe I did but I wasn’t willing to turn my life over to someone else to save.
 I thought I had it under control.
 I didn’t.

-I needed to restrict to feel normal and the threat that someone would try to make me stop sent me into a personal seclusion.
-I became prone to crying inexplicably and blowing up for no apparent reason.
-I straddled between the reality of my disease and the delusion that it would all end up fine.
-I held on to that delusion like I was drowning and it was my flotation salvation.
+I needed to restrict to feel normal and the threat that someone would try to make me stop sent me into personal seclusion, becoming prone to crying inexplicably and blowing up for no apparent reason.
+Most days, I straddled between the reality of my disease and the delusion that it would all end up fine.
+Stupidly, I held on to that delusion like I was drowning and it was my only salvation.

 To let reality in, to let anyone in, meant to face the fact that I had already lost all control.
 Then one day, when I was at my bottom, the delusion was sweeping me away and drowning me but reality kept whispering in my ear, “This will be the last time.
 This is your last chance to save yourself.”
 That’s when I knew the eating disorders had to end.

 I relinquished control.
 It wasn’t taken from me.
 I gave it up.
-I had to give myself over to something bigger than myself to be honest and start fresh.
+My only real choice was that I had to give myself over to something bigger than myself, to be honest, and start fresh.
 Eating disorders are lonely and isolating.
 I just wanted to be free of the shackles of the lies.
-I wanted to live and love and grow old and that was not going to happen if I didn’t give up control of my runaway life.
-I had to embrace the chaos.
+Hopeful, I wanted to live and love and grow old and that was not going to happen if I didn’t give up control of my runaway life.
+Embracing the chaos and facing my fears was my only option.
 None of that was going to happen if I was dead.

 If you know someone who has eating disorders or suspect that your child might be headed down that road, I’ve written a checklist of warning signs that you might not have otherwise known to look for.
 Eating disorders no matter how inconsequential they may seem at first can quickly spiral out of control.
 Never ignore the signs because if you do, it may be too late to save your child.